 Whether it’s considered a nightmare or an exhilarating rush, breaking the law occurred in the dream worlds of 1 in 5 men, yet this imagery was absent from women’s most common visions.
 Also sitting on the fence between nightmare and reverie was the vision of cheating on your significant other- this made the list of women’s most common dreams (roughly a quarter of them), though this didn’t make the most common list for men.

 Dreams generally happen in the REM part of the sleep cycle.
 REM (which stands for rapid eye movement) sleep usually begins about 90 minutes after you actually fall asleep, and our bodies cycle in and out of REM sleep throughout the remainder of the night.
 Fortunately, dreaming doesn’t disturb the quality of these cycles.
 In fact, dreams tend to represent quality sleep and sleep health, according to experts on the subject.

 If you needed another reason to get more sleep, know that people who got five or fewer hours of sleep were 20 percent more likely to have nightmares most nights.
-Thesufficient sleep not only benefits your health during the day, it can give you better dreams at night.recommends that adults get between seven and nine hours of sleep each night.
-As it turns out,
+The National Sleep Foundation Verified Source National Sleep Foundation Nonprofit focused on educating about sleep health.
+View source recommends that adults get between seven and nine hours of sleep each night.
+As it turns out, sufficient sleep not only benefits your health during the day, it can give you better dreams at night.

 How We Interpret Our Own Dreams

 Ultimately, the interpretation of your dreams is really an individual decision.
 Personal thoughts or concerns may continuously seep into your subconscious, where they can then later play out in your sleep-controlled imagination.